itsSauravK/Election-Voting-Blockchain/readme.md

 ## Results

-### We can view all results conduncted in past in this page
+### We can view all the results conducted in past in this web application

 ![Results-1](https://user-images.githubusercontent.com/47532084/158806050-f7ee66ab-d850-4b50-9203-5c0cba5490ac.png)